theworkingcentre/win7-avoid-viruses/15-backups.rst

    vulnerable to lightning strikes or computer theft.

 -  Remote backups, which put your backups on a hard drive far away.
-   There are many remote backup solutions, but we will look at a service called Mozy, which is pretty easy to configure.
-Remote backups can protect you against computer theft and lightning strikes, but they have disadvantages as well: they will use up bandwidth on your internet connection, and you have to trust the remote location where your backups are being stored, because transferring your personal files over the internet makes it easier for others to see their content.
+   There are many remote backup solutions, but we will look at a service called **MozyHome**, which is free for personal use and reasonably easy to configure.
+Remote backups can protect you against computer theft and lightning strikes, but they have disadvantages of their own: remote backups use up bandwidth on your internet connection.
+In addition, you have to trust the remote location where your backups are being stored: transferring your personal files over the internet makes it easier for others to see their content.